adarowski/adarowski.github.io/_posts/2016-02-24-retroactive-albums-of-the-year.markdown

 * **Buffalo Tom** — *Smitten*
 * **Spoon** — *A Series of Sneaks*

 After a trio of stacked years, 1998 starts a stretch of very thin years (at least according to my musical taste).
 I didn’t discover *In the Aeroplane Over the Sea* until 2014, but I certainly caught myself up.
-There were ecellent releases from Buffalo Tom and Spoon, but not much else of note.
+There were excellent releases from Buffalo Tom and Spoon, but not much else of note.

 ### 1998 Album of the Year